 The Sony Cyber-shot DSC-RX100 is the best point & shoot camera ever.
 It’s better than the Canon S100.
 It’s better than the Fujifilm X10.
 It’s better than the Panasonic Lumix LX5.
 The Sony DSC-RX100 is a point and shoot camera so good that it’s better compared to larger sensor cameras like the Canon G1 X or the Sony NEX-5N.
 Point and shoot cameras have always been about compromise, and in the past, you always had to compromise one or more of the following: camera size, sensor size, lens speed, zoom range, or feature set when looking for a camera.
 Those days are over with the Sony RX100, which is the first point and shoot camera to combine pocket size with a large 1″ sensor, a fast f/1.8 lens, 3.6x optical zoom (28-100mm equivalent), great design and build quality, and a robust set of features.
+Even a year after its release in July 2013, it still remains the class-leader.

 For point and shoot users, the two most significant features that are typically mutually exclusive are the 1″ sensor and the compact size.
 It doesn’t have the largest sensor of any point and shoot camera, but it does have the largest sensor of any truly pocketable point and shoot camera.
 The significance of this cannot be overstated: you can easily fit the Sony Cyber-shot DSC-RX100 in your pocket and carry it with you anywhere.
 All other point and shoot cameras that come close to the RX100′s image quality are gargantuan in size.
 The Sony RX100 is almost exactly the size of the Canon S95 or S100, yet packs so much more of a punch.
 That this camera can do everything that it does in such a small size almost defies the laws of science.
 It’s one amazing camera in one really, really small package.